Log-density gradient covariance and automatic metric tensors for Riemann manifold Monte Carlo methods: Examples

-Table \ref{tab:Effective-sample-sizes_SV-lev} provides effective sample sizes and other diagnostic information for the proposed- and benchmark methodology.
-It is seen that computing times are roughly equal, whereas the EM sampler fails to properly explore the posterior distribution of $\rho$.
+Table \ref{tab:Effective-sample-sizes_SV-lev} provides effective sample sizes and other diagnostic information for the EM and RM samplers, whereas Stan failed to produce meaningful results, issued a large number of warning messages, and is hence not reported on.
+From Table \ref{tab:Effective-sample-sizes_SV-lev}, it is seen that computing times are roughly equal, whereas the EM sampler fails to properly explore the posterior distribution of $\rho$.
 This failure is likely to be related to that the $\bar{\mathbf{z}}$-parameterization does not take into account how the scale of $\bar{\mathbf{z}}|\mathbf{y},\sigma,\rho$ varies with $\rho$.
 No such deficiencies are seen for the RM sampler, as the dependence of the scale of $\mathbf{z}|\mathbf{y},\sigma,\rho$ on the parameters $(\sigma,\rho)$ is automatically accounted for in the metric tensor.